 Frost and/or Extended Freeze Tolerant.

 Cabbage - common late head, and Chinese Leaf, especially Pak Choi.
 (Napa style are not as heavy frost tolerant).
 Cabbage is a great fall crop as most of the cabbage moths are gone by the time it is in it's prime.
-Until then however, use floating row covers or "low tunnels" to protect them from (cabbage worms) the devastating larva of the white cabbage moth.
+Until then however, use floating row covers or "low tunnels" to protect them from (cabbage worms) thedevastating larva of the white cabbage moth.
+Note: While frost is beneficial to flavor, Head Cabbage should NOT be allowed to freeze solid and thaw in the garden, this will only cause the head to Rot, thus wasting an otherwise prized edible.
+The same is true for Brussels Sprouts and Cauliflower.

 Brussels Sprouts - The frost greatly improves the flavor of this wonderful Brassica.
 If your kids are hesitant with early crop Brussels Sprouts, they are sure to like post frost ones.
+Like all Brassica They are very nutritious.
+Most varieties of Brussels Sprout are slow growing, so plant your starts a minimum of 65 days before first frost of autumn.

+Broccoli & Cauliflower - Broccoli will at times of heavy frost turn deep green with a purple hue and white Cauliflower will buff brown or in the case of yellow and purple will darken in color, but is not harmed.
+Neither though, should be left for an extended freeze.
 The 'exception' being a particular type of Broccoli.
 The Sprouting Broccoli and Rapini Broccoli which is in the Brassica Rapa (aka Raab) family.
 These types of broccoli produces 'Florets' instead of a main head and the leafs are also edible.
 These varieties produce in mid December while some must be overwintered before it produces in early March and April.
 The flavor is well worth the wait.

 Kohlrabi - This is a plant that's a delight to grow.
 The clean mild flavor is reminiscent of a cross between Cabbage and Turnip.
 Very easy to grow and holds well in the garden even with the most sever frosts.
 Kohlrabi is my choice for the BEST coleslaw you will ever eat.
 The leafs are also edible and the nutrition value is similar to Cabbage.
 I personally plant ONLY one variety of Kohlrabi of the Gigante cultivar commonly named "Superschmelz".
 It's the only Kohlrabi that will attain very large sizes and NEVER become woody.
 Plant in August for an autumn and mid winter crop.